-• Press F1 to enter the Setup Utility program.
+· Press F1 to enter the Setup Utility program.

-Note: After you enter the Setup Utility program, press F10 to save changes and exit the Setup Utility program.
-Press Enter when prompted to confirm the exit.
+Note: After you enter the Setup Utility program, select Save Changes and Exit at the bottom of the screen.
 The error message will not be displayed again.

-• Press F2 to bypass the error message and log in to the operating system.
+Press F2 to bypass the error message and log in to the operating system.